-Namespaces are open, by which we mean that multiple source files and assemblies can contribute to the same namespace.
-For example, another implementation file or assembly could contain the definitions shown in Listing 7-7.
+Namespaces are open, which means multiple source files and assemblies can contribute to the same namespace.
+For example, another implementation file or assembly can contain the definitions shown in Listing 7-7.

+'''

 Listing 7-7.
 A File Containing Two Type Definitions in Two Namespaces

+'''